50th Japanese Language Speech Contest Finals

-The 49th Australian Japanese Language Speech Contest Finals will be held at The Japan Foundation, Sydney on Saturday, October 6, 2018, to showcase a wide range of brilliant speeches from two divisions:
+The 50th Anniversary Australian Japanese Language Speech Contest Finals will be held at The Japan Foundation, Sydney on October 12, 2019 (Saturday), to showcase a wide range of brilliant speeches from two divisions:

 - High School Senior Division

 The winners from state and territory level contests in these two divisions and a high school senior division winner from New Zealand will be invited to participate.
 To reach the Australian Finals, participants must demonstrate excellence in both language and public speaking.

 The Cultural Difference I Felt During My Student Exchange In Okayama

 I feel really honoured to had participated in the 49th Japanese Language Speech Contest.
 The Japanese Language Speech Contest was my first time participating in a national competition.
 I wasn’t a person who likes going up to the front in class or participate in many competitions.
 Due to that, before going to the competition I was nervous and worried about my speech and meeting new people.
 However, to think about it now I think this contest was a really good experience where I was able to refine my knowledge about Japanese and gain confidence talking in front of the crowd.